LoopringSecondary/loopring.io.website/public/markdown/terms_en.md

 ## 10. FORCE MAJEURE
-We will not be responsible for any failure to perform or delay in performance due to any behavior or event beyond our reasonable control (“**Uncontrollable Events**”) including major natural disasters, fires, other catastrophe, wars, terrorist activities, strikes, Device failures, telecommunication failures, etc.).
-In particular, I would like to draw your attention: you accept that the following events belong to Uncontrollable Events described in this clause
+We will not be responsible for any failure to perform or delay in performance due to any behavior or event beyond our reasonable control (“**Uncontrollable Events**”) including major natural disasters, fires, other catastrophe, wars, terrorist activities, strikes, Device failures, telecommunication failures, etc.).  **In particular, I would like to draw your attention: you accept that the following events belong to Uncontrollable Events described in this clause:**

- - (a) the security vulnerabilities in the code and data written and uploaded to the basic Token network that are used and integrated in the Loopring Application;
+ - **(a) the security vulnerabilities in the code and data written and uploaded to the basic Token network that are used and integrated in the Loopring Application;**
- - (b) the upgrade and fork of the Token contract, and
+ - **(b) the upgrade and fork of the Token contract, and**
- - (c) the rollback and fork of the basic Token network.
+ - **(c) the rollback and fork of the basic Token network.**

 ## 11. OTHER